tonievictor/tonie.me/src/content/articles/hello.md

 ---
-title: "Hello"
+title: Hello
-description: "An introduction."
+description: An introduction.
-pubDate: "19 April 2024"
+pubDate: 19 April 2024
-keywords: "hello world, blog, welcome, software"
+keywords: 'hello world, blog, welcome, software'
 draft: false
 ---
 Hello and welcome to my blog.

 What will this be about?
 Well, I plan to treat it like a journal; a place where I can pen down my thoughts, ideas, views, experiences and understanding of software technologies and practices.